Kotlin/KEEP/proposals/implementation-by-delegation-enhancements.md

 If the `$` character makes a method invisible in Java, then we can just have the same name for all accessors as long as it has a `$` in it.
 If not, we just need an algorithm that prevents name collisions in the method name, for example by replacing `.` with `$` and any `$` with `$$` in the `className` part.

+### Invocations of delegate accessor

-Then, for every invocation of `(protected) inline fun <reified T> Any.delegate()`, the compiler should:
+For every invocation of the delegate accessor function, whose declaration is described in detail under *Approach*, the compiler should:
-* check that the type `T` is being delegated, emitting an error if this is not the case
+* Check that the type `T` is being delegated by the type of the receiver, emitting an error if this is not the case.
 * If the enclosing class uses the old behaviour, emit a `getfield` instruction, referring to the field keeping the delegate of the given type.
 * Else, emit a `invokevirtual` instruction, referring to the delegate accessor function of the given type.
+* Check that the emitted bytecode does not violate access restrictions.

 As for the actual method delegation, each interface method should be delegated to the Delegate Identity as returned by a call to the accessor function for that interface.

 ## Reflection

 Generated delegate accessor functions should not be returned as part of `KClass.members`, etc, which is the same policy used for the generated, invisible, fields as generated by the old behaviour (On the JVM)